Tulane Multispecialty Clinic / EJGH

 Discussing your symptoms with your physician can be the first step to getting help.

-Symptoms of Overactive bladder (OAB)
+Symptoms of Overactive Bladder (OAB)

 Frequency – The need to urinate more than eight times per day

-Urge Incontinence - leakage accidents that occur before you reach the bathroom
+Urge Incontinence - Leakage that occurs before reaching the bathroom

-Stress Incontinence - Leaking when you sneeze, cough, laugh, or exercise
+Stress Incontinence - Leakage when you sneeze, cough, laugh, or exercise